 Now you’re all set!
 Bluehost will automatically install WordPress for you.

-Do you have any questions about starting a blog or how bloggers get paid?
+Hopefully this post helped you understand the most common ways bloggers make money.
+Do you have any questions about how bloggers get paid?